kyma-project/examples/kiali/README.md

 ## Overview

 The following instructions outline how to install [`Kiali`](https://github.com/kiali/helm-charts/tree/master/kiali-operator) in Kyma.
+As Kiali requires a prometheus installation preserving istio metrics, this example assumes that you installed the [custom prometheus example](./../prometheus/).

 ## Prerequisites

-- Kyma as the target deployment environment
+- Kyma as the target deployment runtime
+- A [prometheus instance preserving istio metrics](./../prometheus/) deployed to the runtime
-- kubectl > 1.22.x
+- kubectl > 1.26.x
 - Helm 3.x

 ## Installation